lambdastack/lambdastack/docs/home/howto/REPOSITORY.md

 ### Restoring system repositories

 If during the component installation an issue will arise (e.g. network issue), it might be the case that the cluster machines are left in a state where step 5 of the repository lifecycle is not run.
-This might leave the machines with a broken repository setup making re-running ```lscli apply``` impossible as noted in issue [#2324](https://github.com/lambdastack/lambdastack/issues/2324).
+This might leave the machines with a broken repository setup making re-running ```lambdastack apply``` impossible as noted in issue [#2324](https://github.com/lambdastack/lambdastack/issues/2324).

 To restore the original repository setup on a machine, you can execute the following scripts: